tybor/nextgen-gallery-voting/readme.txt

 NGG Voting was inspired by a request from [Troy Schlegel of Schlegel Photography](http://www.schlegelphotography.com/).
 Please read the FAQ for more info on how it works.

-Please read the FAQ, as you are required to add a tag to templates for certain functionality to work!
+**Please read the FAQ**, as you are required to add a tag to templates for certain functionality to work!

-**QUESTIONS ASKED ON THE FORUM THAT ARE IN THE FAQ WILL NOT BE ANSWERED BY ME**

 == Frequently Asked Questions ==